smpletz/Exercise-02c-Explosions-and-Enemy/README.md

 Exercise for MSCH-C220

 A user-controlled ship for a space-shooter game.
-Recently added the ability to shoot at asteroids.
+Recently added the ability to shoot at asteroids, an enemey ship, explosions, and splitting of asteroids.
 Created in Unity.

 ## Implementation